toqana/RPi-HDMI-Photo-Frame-Radio/README.md

 When you first power up your RPi with a new Raspbian Stretch image, the following steps may be helpful:

-1. Connect a Full HD (1920x1080) monitor with speakers or TV to the HDMI port, in addition to a USB keyboard and mouse (e.g. Logitech K270 wireless keyboard and mouse).
+1. Connect the SDR USB dongle, a Full HD (1920x1080) monitor with speakers or TV to the HDMI port, in addition to a USB keyboard and mouse (e.g. Logitech K270 wireless keyboard and mouse).

 1. Insert the new microSDHC into the RPi and then apply power.
 After boot, follow the instructions.